WeAreDev3/NEAR-Stack/README.md

 ### Suggested
 - **Task Runner: [Grunt](http://gruntjs.com/) or [Gulp](http://gulpjs.com/)**.
 There's no question as to whether or not we need a task runner.
 The question here is whether we want Gulp or Grunt.
 While Grunt is by far the more mature of the two, and therefore has more plugins, Gulp does have its advantages.
 See [The Build Wars](http://markdalgleish.github.io/presentation-build-wars-gulp-vs-grunt) for a comparison of the two.
+- **Module Loader: [RequireJS](http://requirejs.org/) or [Browserify](http://browserify.org/)**.
+Kind of a similar thing to Grunt and Gulp, in that RequireJS is the more mature of the two, but Browserify is a new take on the idea.
+Browserify uses the node.js `require()` function to include modules, which is definitely an interesting take.
 - **Client-side Package Manager: [Bower](http://bower.io/)**.
 - **Test Runner: [Karma](http://karma-runner.github.io/0.12/index.html)**.
 If we end up using this, we should look into [Jasmine](http://jasmine.github.io/) as well.
 - **Administration & Authentication: [Passport](http://passportjs.org/)**.